- Who We Serve

 But it’s a growing world, and marketing strategies are evolving faster than ever before.
 As the phrase goes, you either adapt or you die.

-Writing for CMO, McorpCX CEO Michael Hinshaw highlighted the dangers of solely sticking with B2B or B2C marketing strategies:
+Writing for CMO, McorpCX CEO Michael Hinshaw highlighted of solely sticking with B2B or B2C marketing strategies:

 “Whether B2B or B2C, if you don’t start rethinking customer experience, you’re sunk.
 Sooner or later, an Apple or Amazon-like organization — or some other nimble, innovative firm — will come at your industry from the side and totally change the rules you’ve been playing by for years.”

 He then went on to discuss his conversation with a senior executive of a large technology firm that was in the process of changing its approach to its customers because their expectations had evolved over the past ten years.
 What passed for customer service 10 years ago was no longer satisfactory.
 Often, these expectations are influenced by companies outside the traditional B2B market.

 For example, in another article titled “Did You Know You’re Competing With Apple?”
 Mr. Hinshaw continues to make his case.